arnoldt100/anansi/doxygen_documentation/sources/DevelopersDocumentation/InheritanceDesignPatterns/TypeErasureInheritance.md

 # TypeErasure Inheritance {#TypeErasureInheritance}

-TypeErasure inheritance, as explained by Iglberger [1],
+TypeErasure inheritance, as explained by Iglberger[1]

 > Provides a value based, non-intrusive value based abstraction for an extendable
 > set of unrelated  potential non-polymorphic types with the same semantic behavior. (p.
 301)